cult-of-coders/meteor-tuts/source/guide/exposure.md

 ---
 title: Exposure
-description: Documentation of how to use Meteor's accounts functionality.
+description: Learn how to securely expose your queries for client fetching
 ---

 Collection Exposure